 USA Today Bestselling Author

-He grew up in the Midwest where the land is flat and the corn is tall.
+I grew up in the Midwest where the land is flat and the corn is tall.
 The winters are bleak and cold.
-He hated winters.
+I hated winters.

-He always wanted to write.
+I always wanted to write.
 But writing was hard.
-And he wasn’t very disciplined.
+And I wasn’t very disciplined.
 The cold had nothing to do with that, but it didn’t help.
 That changed in grad school.

-After several attempts at a proposal, his major advisor was losing money on red ink and advised him to figure it out.
-Somehow, he did.
+After several attempts at a proposal, my major advisor was losing money on red ink and advised me to figure it out.
+Somehow, I did.

-After grad school, he and his wife and two very little children moved to the South in Charleston, South Carolina where the winters are spring and the summers are a sauna (cliche but dead on accurate).
-That’s when he started teaching and writing articles for trade magazines.
-He eventually published two textbooks on landscape design.
-He then transitioned to writing a column for the Post and Courier.
+After grad school, his wife and my two very little children moved to the South in Charleston, South Carolina where the winters are spring and the summers are a sauna (cliche but dead on accurate).
+That’s when I started teaching and writing articles for trade magazines.
+I eventually published two textbooks on landscape design.
+I then transitioned to writing a column for the Post and Courier.
 They were all great gigs, but they weren’t fiction.

 That was a few years later.

-His daughter started reading before she could read, pretending she knew the words in books she propped on her lap.
-His son was a different story.
-In an attempt to change that, he began writing a story with him.
-They made up a character, gave him a name, and something to do.
+My daughter started reading before she could read, pretending she knew the words in books she propped on her lap.
+My son was a different story.
+In an attempt to change that, I began writing a story with him.
+We made up a character, gave him a name, and something to do.
 As with much of parenting, it did not go as planned.
-But the character got stuck in his head.
+But the character got stuck in my head.